 For a return, simply retrace your ascent route.
 For the more ambitious peakbaggers, it's highly recommended that you continue class 2 hiking over to Bard Peak, about one mile east, adding just over another 600 feet of gain.
-From Bard, it's possible to descend directly south toward the Bakerfield exit on I-70, picking up a climber's trail that leads in that direction.
+From Bard, it's possible to descend directly south toward the Bakerville exit on I-70, picking up a climber's trail that leads in that direction.
 If you don't locate the trail, this could lead to some serious bushwhacking.
 This descent will cross the Bard Creek Trail #83 which could also be taken back to the west to rejoin the Watrous Trail at the creek crossing.

 For yet even more brownie points, the truly dedicated peakbagger can add Englemann Peak to their list for the day.
 From the summit of Bard, you'll need to walk north, descending the north slope of Bard to no-count Robeson Peak and continue north over mostly tundra to Engelmann.
 Then you'll need to reverse your route to get back to your vehicle(s), heading back over Bard.
 This is all easy and fast, tundra hiking.
 Adding Engelmann will increase mileage by 4 and elevation gain by about 1,600 ft. making this a much more ambitious day.